tiozo/FCJ-AWS-Study/AWS Study/AWS Instances Stores/AWS Elastic File System.md

 EFS is a file system.
 Data in EFS is accessed via file paths.
-Compare to EBS and EFS, save data in many AZs.
+Compare to EBS, EFS save data in many AZs.
+Scaling AWS EFS does not disrupt applications.